How it works

 3. How players book

 A partner is another player you’ve named on your booking so they show up alongside you on the schedule and can leave the booking themselves if they can’t make it.
 You can have up to three.
+Optionally you can also flag a booking as open to partners, which lets anyone in the squad join from /open-bookings until the three slots fill up.
 The rules players play by:

 - 5 hours per week by default, Monday to Sunday in UK time.
 Cancellations credit the hours back instantly.